iansnyder333/ScholarlyRecommender/README.md

 - [ ] ✅ Adding email support on the web app ✅
 - [ ] Database to store user configurations, currently zero user data is saved.
 Also would like to improve data locality and cache to improve user experience.
 - [ ] Making it easier to give feedback to suggested papers to improve the system
+- [ ] Adding an intelligent system that can generate a summary for the users results, replacing the generic 'intro' paragraph currently used.
+Perhaps a job for a LoRA tuned llama2 or Flan-T5 model? ( I can't afford OpenAI Tokens 😭 )
 - [ ] Improving the overall labeling experience, specifically the pooling process and labeling setup to be more integrated.
 - [ ] Improve modularity in the webapp and try to improve caching for faster performance.
 - [ ] Many visual and user experience improvements, a complete overhaul of the UX is likely.